close

 Peer Support Funding

-Peer Support funding is a pot of £3000 that is split between Pride, Mature Students, Disability Awareness, and Neurodivergent Peer Support Groups to help you develop and run activities.
+Peer Support funding is a pot of £2000 that is split between Pride, Mature Students, Disability Awareness, and Neurodivergent Peer Support Groups to help you develop and run activities.

 All peer support groups, excluding nightline

-The Diversity and Inclusion Coordinator
+The Equity and Inclusion Coordinator

 For more information about peer support funding, click here.